 In the event of a disaster or other emergency, we implement procedures to quickly restore network functionality, provide critical resources to impacted employees, ﬁeld customer inquiries and return or establish service to the communities where we operate.

 To learn more about our business continuity preparedness, visit AT&T Disaster Preparedness.

-  We’ve converted 71% of our network functionality to SDN and are on our way to a goal of 75% by the end of 2020.
-Should we see any surges in network traffic or other network issues, our core network is 100% under software-defined control, as are many other areas of our network; this allows us to respond rapidly to surges, enable capacity enhancements quickly and rapidly address any security concerns.
+Our core network is 100% under software-defined control, as are many other areas of our network.
+This allows us to respond rapidly to any surges in network traffic or other issues, quickly enable capacity enhancements and promptly address any security concerns.

 - AT&T Switched Ethernet ServiceSM is a self-service networking solution that lets businesses quickly order more ports, add or change services, or scale bandwidth.

 While AT&T’s 5G coverage is rapidly expanding, we’re continuing to invest in our 4G LTE network to provide our customers with the performance and reliability they expect, no matter where they are.
 Our approach to our 4G LTE mobility network architecture includes: